nethsaraPrabash/movie-app/README.md

   * Since this is a demo version the login is hard coded (Note that the project is just for showing purposes)

-  Please user
+  Please use
-  Username = root
+  - Username = root
-  Password = root
+  - Password = root